tetzank/homepage/content/posts/static-machine-code-analysis.md

 That's a lot of information to digest.
 Let's take it step by step.
-First, IACA outputs its own version number and reports the parameter it was called with.
+First, IACA outputs its own version number and reports the parameters it was called with.
 Then, we see a summary of the throughput analysis.
 How many cycles each loop iteration takes on average and what the bottleneck is.
 We also get an overview of the usage of each port.